reklab/apnea-detection/README.md

 codes related to the apnea detection project

-Steps for Model Generation and Evaluation
+Steps for Decision Tree Model Generation and Evaluation
 1) Run generate eseq to save expected eseqs for each trial type
 2) Run loadsave_Data
 3) Run save metrics